Coming

 Information, advice and guidance

 We provide comprehensive Guidance and Information Handbooks for the Learning and Skills Mentor Apprenticeship, ensuring apprentices are fully informed and prepared.
-Additionally, our onboarding sessions for training providers cover all aspects of the End Point Assessment (EPA) process, including timelines and best practices.
+Additionally, our onboarding sessions for training providers cover all aspects of the Assessment process, including timelines and best practices.
 To further support apprentices, employers and providers, we offer a detailed Information, Advice and Guidance video, which includes a section on our 'Hot Tips', to help navigate every step of the apprenticeship journey.

 Clear prices, no surprises

-Our prices reflect our maximum charge for the standard EPA (excluding reassessments) and are always fair and competitive, ensuring fees remain below the maximum 20% of the total apprenticeship cost.
+Our prices reflect our maximum charge for the standard Assessment (excluding reassessments) and are always fair and competitive, ensuring fees remain below the maximum 20% of the total apprenticeship cost.
 We believe in transparent pricing to support accessibility for all employers and training providers.

 In line with regulatory guidelines, we’re open to discussing tailored pricing options to meet your specific needs.
 Please get in touch to explore how we can work together.